 By the end of the book, your heart will be in your throat and bursting with love for these two.

 Hannah and Aaron are surrounded by a varied cast of characters, such as Hannah’s awesome Gran, her absentee step-brother, her best frenemy, the park-dwelling boys she has dated, her Mum and her little sister.
-There’s a brilliant scene in which Hannah reflects on her Mum’s job at a family planning centre which makes her reaction and the family blowout all the more poignant.
+There’s a brilliant scene in which Hannah reflects on her Mum’s job at a family planning center which makes her reaction and the family blowout all the more poignant.

 Aaron’s overprotective parents are equally unpredictable.
 As is the relevance of Aaron’s friend, an elderly man at the local pensioners retirement home with a bitter outlook on life.
 We learn more about Aaron through flashbacks to his life before and his old best friend, in stark contrast to the guys he hangs out with at the new school.
 These people all ground the world that Pratt’s protagonists inhabit without overpowering them.

-What you end up with is a fully realised world full of ups and downs, laughter and tears, fights and friendships.
+What you end up with is a fully realized world full of ups and downs, laughter and tears, fights and friendships.
 Trouble makes you look at your own misconceptions and prejudices, challenges you to think about slut-shaming and misogyny, and does so with a deft hand.
 The plot twists as more secrets are spilled, until the big picture makes way for a whole new perspective on life.

 Trouble is published in the UK in March 2014 from Walker Books and from Simon Teen in the US in June 2014.
 Pre-order today and don’t miss out.